slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On success

 <!--
-> *"Anything that is successful is a series of mistakes." -- Billie Armstrong*
-> *"Failure is only the opportunity to begin again more intelligently." -- Henry Ford*
-> *"Failure is success if we learn from it." -- Malcolm Forbes*
-> *"I failed my way to success." -- Thomas Edison*
 > *"I never made a mistake in my life.
 I thought I did once, but I was wrong." -- Lucy Van Pelt*
-> *"If your life is free of failures, you're not taking enough risks." -- H. Jackson Brown*
-> *"Never confuse a single defeat with a final defeat." -- F. Scott Fitzgerald*
-> *"One's only rival is one's own potentialities.
-One's only failure is failing to live up to one's own possibilities.
-In this sense, every man can be a king, and must therefore be treated like a king." -- Abraham Maslow*
-> *"Our greatest glory is not in never falling, but in rising every time we fall." -- Confucius*
-> *"The way to succeed is to double your failure rate." -- Thomas Watson, Founder, IBM*
 > *"There is no formula for success, but there are two formulas for failure: not trying and not persisting."*
 -->